-Person meditating symbolizing stress relief and balance.
+Person meditating symbolizing stress relief and balance showing one of the strategies in stress management.

 Stress Management Secrets: 5 Powerful Ways to Take Control